grafana/Grafana-Alloy-for-Beginners/README.md

 The usage section gives you an example of how this particular component could be configured.
 <img width="911" alt="image" src="https://github.com/user-attachments/assets/add64bd4-0831-46eb-9041-0757eaae8d67" />

 The arguments and blocks sections list what you could do with the data.
+Pay close attention to the name, type, description, default, and required columns so Alloy could understand what you want it to do!
 <img width="911" alt="image" src="https://github.com/user-attachments/assets/53b1ecea-5818-420e-bc10-151309afd9d8" />
 <img width="914" alt="image" src="https://github.com/user-attachments/assets/a4ae1137-1ff6-423d-8977-28246e1bbe0e" />